joelkoz/omni-schema/README.md

 Schema field properties
 -------------------------

+The following properties are defined as "universal" field properties that can be used when you are creating a field definition in your schema specifications.
+They are "universal" in that they frequently hold a common conceptual value that can be used by one or more of the plugins.
+The best example is the "required" field property, which has the same meaning to UIs, validators, and databases alike.
+Properties that are specific to a particular category of plugin are also listed here.
+For example `db.unique` is used to specify if the field contains a unique value when stored in a database.
+Since OmniSchema ships with two different database plugins (Mongoose and Camo), it still makes since to use a "universal" property such as `db.unqiue` vs. `mongoose.unique`

-The following properties are defined as "universal" properties that can be used by one or more plugins.
-You are free to create your own of course if writing your own plugins, but if possible, using one of the below will make your plugin more useful to pre existing schema definitions:
+If you are creating your own plugins, you are of course free to create your own custom field properties to be used in schema definitions.
+However, if applicable, using one of the "universal" properties below will make your custom plugin more useful to pre existing schema definitions:

 | Property | Possible values | Notes |
 | -------- | --------------- | ----- |